Using the Op/Ed As a PR Writing Tool

 And they did.
 They printed it on the newspaper as an Op/Ed.
 An "Op/Ed" is a guest opinion column that a newspaper typically published on its daily editorial page of opinion writing, or in its Sunday opinion section.
 More on the name in a minute.

 One more anecdote to illustrate that point: In 2013, I saw a song video that deeply impressed me.
 I follow a Canadian high school English teacher, who is also a novelist and poet, on WordPress, and she posted a link to an Eric Bogle song, “Green Fields of France,” on her blog to mark the day on Nov.
 11, 2013.
-November 11, our Veteran’s Day, is sort of Memorial Day for British countries, particularly in remembrance of World War I, which the song was about.
+Nov.
+11, our Veteran’s Day, is a sort of Memorial Day for British countries, particularly in remembrance the fallen of World War I, which the song was about.

 I was moved.
 That’s what a powerful blog post (or music video) can do, by the way, and something you should keep in mind in your blog posting.
 Move your blog readers.